 Below is an overview of our ACP process.

 Click on the grade levels to read more about what students will learn, who will be teaching it and how parents can support their learning at home.

 Students in our elementary schools have a multitude of opportunities to experience the world of work through classroom instruction, field trips, guest speakers, and ACP geared life skills lessons.
 Each child is encouraged to explore their developing strengths and interests through our diverse curriculum.

 During intermediate school, students begin to explore career clusters in a more personalized way through the use of Career Cruising.
 They examine their interests, strengths, soft skills, and personality traits to increase their self-awareness while also learning about career clusters of interest.

 Students will experience a variety of hands-on opportunities to help them begin narrowing the focus of possible career options.
 Throughout their time at JRG, they will thoughtfully consider who they are, their strengths and interests and begin making connections to career clusters that could be a good fit.

-As a freshman, students will create a tentative 4-year course plan taking into consideration their career cluster research and what seems to be a good fit for them.
+As a freshman, students will explore course planning while taking into consideration their career cluster research and what seems to be a good fit for them.
 They will plan course sequencing that both aligns with their career cluster and post-secondary needs while also learning the importance of getting involved in clubs, student organizations and volunteer work.